Postdoctoral Max Weber Fellow

 Do-files for working with SOEP spell data (with Paul Schmelzer & Tobias Wolfram).
 SOEP Survey Papers, Series G: 492.

-Anti-Immigrant Bias in the Choice Between Punitive and Rehabilitative Justice (with Sascha Riaz; revise & resubmit).
+Anti-Immigrant Bias in the Choice Between Punitive and Rehabilitative Justice (with Sascha Riaz; revised & resubmitted).

-Occupations and Health in the Light of Occupational Segregation Between Women and Men (with Tobias Wolfram & Evelina T. Akimova).
+Predictors of Working in More or Less Gender-Atypical Occupations: A Socio-Genomic Approach for Occupational Segregation Between Women and Men (with Tobias Wolfram & Evelina T. Akimova).

 "Do You Think That I Should Care?"
 Measuring Social Expectations About Cognitive Labor in Household Contexts (with Tabea Naujoks).